What Is a Christmas Pickle? This Is What Seeing a Pickle in a Christmas Tree Means

 This Is Where the Christmas Pickle Tradition May Come From

 Source No. 1: A Medieval Tale from Michigan

-The first legend is often told in the Berrien Springs, Mich., area, also known as “The Pickle Capital of the World.”
+The first legend is often told in the Berrien Springs, Michigan, area, also known as “The Pickle Capital of the World.”
 Two Spanish boys were kidnapped by an evil innkeeper, who stuffed them into a pickle barrel.
 St. Nicholas happened by and rescued the lads.
-Granted, this is a harrowing-turned-heartwarming tale, but Germans celebrate St. Nick’s on Dec.
-6 (the tree’s not supposed to be up yet).
+Granted, this is a harrowing-turned-heartwarming tale, but Germans celebrate St. Nick’s on December 6 (the tree’s not supposed to be up yet).
 And what do kids in a pickle barrel have to do with a pickle in a tree?
 I’m not buying it.

 Source No. 2: Civil War Drama in Georgia